 TGax Editor: Change the paragraph below of this subclause as follows (#CID 9822):

-The BAR Control subfield is defined in 9.3.1.8 (BlockAckReq frame format).
+The BAR Control subfield is defined in 9.3.1.8 (BlockAckReq frame format) and indicates either a Compressed BlockAckReq variant or a Multi-TID BlockAckReq variant. (#9822)

 The BAR Information subfield is defined in 9.3.1.8 (BlockAckReq frame format).